Effective Communication Skills for Students and Working Professionals: Speak with Confidence and Clarity

 Group Projects made Smooth.

-• Set expectations early: Discuss and each take one section and meet on a fixed day to review.”
+• Set expectations early: Assign sections and agree on a fixed day to review.

 • Use shared docs: Google Docs and group chats keep everyone aligned.